BlushyTears/SteamWand/README.md

 ------------------------------------------------------------------------

 ## Why SteamWand
 Cache-friendly per-type storage with zero archetype overhead and a scripting bridge that does not require recompilation.
 Entities are runtime-composed bags of atoms.
-No archetype migrations, no component registries: Javascript-like freedom.
+No archetype migrations, no component registries: Javascript-like freedom that respects the programmer with more tools - not less.

 ------------------------------------------------------------------------